Turtle-Arena/turtle-arena-archive/trunk/tmnt-readme.txt

-TMNT Arena is a work-in-progress TMNT fangame based on the ioquake3 engine.
+TMNT Arena is a work-in-progress Ninja Turtle fangame based on the ioquake3 engine.

 == Version ==
 TMNT Arena Alpha (November 6th 2009)